Connect with us

 Palazzo and other Republicans have blamed President Joe Biden for the shortage.
 The congressman missed two votes last week on legislation aiming to address the issue.
 He was attending his daughter’s high school graduation, his office told Mississippi Today.

-According to the nonprofit outlet ProPublica, Palazzo has missed 4.3% of votes during this congressional term, making him the 41st-most-absent member of Congress.
+According to the nonprofit news outlet ProPublica, Palazzo has missed 4.3% of votes during this congressional term, making him the 41st-most-absent member of Congress.
 Rep. Michael Guest has missed about 10% of votes and is the ninth-most-absent.
 Rep. Bennie Thompson and Rep. Trent Kelly rarely miss votes, according to ProPublica.

-Palazzo also joined other congressional Republicans in filing a 2020 lawsuit against Speaker of the House Nancy Pelosi to stop proxy voting — the by which members have other congressmen cast votes for them when they are absent.
+Palazzo also joined other congressional Republicans in filing a 2020 lawsuit against Speaker of the House Nancy Pelosi to stop proxy voting — the process by which members have other congressmen cast votes for them when they are absent.
 Since then, he has voted by proxy at least 66 times.
 Guest and Kelly have voted by proxy only once each in the same time frame.

-One bill, to provide $28 million in to the Food and Drug Administration, passed in a mainly party-line vote with little Republican support.
+One bill, to provide $28 million in funding to the Food and Drug Administration, passed in a mainly party-line vote with little Republican support.
 Press secretary Megan Quinn said Palazzo would have opposed that bill, like the other members of the Mississippi Republican delegation, “because it is not a permanent nor fiscally sound solution.”

 The only member of the Mississippi congressional delegation to vote for the legislation was Thompson, a Democrat.
 In a statement, Thompson said he believed both bills would help get formula onto shelves.